postgres-ai/postgres-checkup/README.md

 1. "Observations": automatically collected data.
 This is to be consumed by an expert DBA.
-1. "Conclusions": what we conclude from the Observations, human-friendly texts explaining strengths and weaknesses of the observed setup.
+1. "Conclusions": what we conclude from the Observations, stated in plain English in the form that is convenient for engineers who are not DBA experts.
 1. "Recommendations": action items, what to do to fix the discovered issues.

 Both "Conclusions" and "Recommendations" are to be consumed by engineers who will make decisions what, how and when to optimize.

-# Installation and Usage
+# Installation and Usag

 ## Requirements